cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 Protected Distribution of Cabling
 Physical security includes planning where you route cables and how you route them.
 Skilled network administrators can cut a twisted-pair cable, attach an RJ-45 connector to each end, and connect them back together with an adapter in less than 5 minutes.
 Experienced fiber-optic cable technicians can do the same thing with a fiber-optic cable within 10 minutes.
 If an attacker did this, he could connect the cut cable with a hub, and then capture all the traffic going through the hub with a protocol analyzer.
 This represents a significant risk.
 One method of reducing this risk is to run cables through cable troughs or wiring ducts.
 A cable trough is a long metal container, typically about 4 inches wide by 4 inches high.
-If you run data cables through the cable trough, they aren’t as accessible to potential attackers.
+If you run data cables through the cable through, they aren’t as accessible to potential attackers.
 In contrast, many organizations simply run the cable through a false ceiling or a raised floor.
 In addition to considering physical security, it’s important to keep the cables away from EMI sources. example, if technicians run cables over or through fluorescent lighting fixtures, the EMI from the lights can disrupt the signals on the cables.
 The result is intermittent connectivity for users.
 Faraday Cage
 A Faraday cage is typically a room that prevents signals from emanating beyond the room.
 It includes electrical features that cause RF signals that reach the boundary of the room to be reflected back, preventing signal emanation outside the Faraday cage.
 A Faraday cage can also be a small enclosure.
 In addition to preventing signals from emanating outside the room, a Faraday cage also provides shielding to prevent outside interference such as EMI and RFI from entering the room.
 At a very basic level, some elevators act as a Faraday cage (though I seriously doubt the designers were striving to do so).
 You might have stepped into an elevator and found that your cell phone stopped receiving and transmitting signals.
 The metal shielding around the elevator prevents signals from emanating out or signals such as the cell phone tower signal from entering